 Afterwards the breeder crossed an already grown-up cat with a black Persian cat and as a result, 3 of 6 kittens were born with curly fur.
 Over time, it became known that the gene of curliness is dominant in this breed, and because of that the Selkirk Rex began to be crossed with exotic cats and the British from whom the Selkirk Rex inherited a good character and curiosity.
-The breed was officially recognised in TICA in 1994, and recently it has been aid that Selkirk Rex is not allowed to be crossed with other breeds.
+The breed was officially recognised in TICA in 1994, and recently it has been announced that Selkirk Rex is not allowed to be crossed with other breeds.

 Selkirk Rex are cats that have a soft and very affectionate character.
 Representatives of the breed love when their owners take care of them and enjoy physical contact with the owner.
 Cats quite often purr, particularly when their owners stroke them and carry them in their arms.
 At the same time, Selkirk Rex cats are not persistent and demanding, they understand when the owner cannot play with them.
-In such situations the cat lies down at the owner’s feet and falls asleep.
+In such situations, the cat lies down at the owner’s feet and falls asleep.
 The Selkirk Rex is a moderately active breed and quite playful, so the animal will feel very well in families with children.
-Selkirk Rex cats also get along well with other pets, show psychological stability and they do not tend to dominate.
+Selkirk Rex cats also get along well with other pets, show psychological stability, and they do not tend to dominate.

 Just as with other breeds, Selkirk Rex cats take separation from their family hard, as the cat is strongly attached to every family member.
 For this reason, the Selkirk Rex is not the proper breed for people who spend little time at home and cannot take their pet with them on trips.